 - File a complaint.
 If you’re still having trouble, you can file a dispute with your state’s insurance department.
-The process for doing so varies by state, but in most locations, you can submit a complaint online.
+The process for doing so varies by company, but in most cases, you can submit a complaint online.

 - Talk to a lawyer.
 You could sue the insurance company but consider the legal fees.
-Only escalate to this step if there’s substantial damage left after your insurance pays for the repairs.
+Only escalate to this step if there is still substantial damage to your car after the repairs the insurance paid for.

 Unhappy with your claim?
-Find a better car insurance company
+Find a better insurer

 Getting into a car accident and dealing with the insurance claims process can be frustrating, but knowing what to expect and which steps to take can help you avoid a headache.
 When in doubt, communicate with your insurance company to make sure everyone is on the same page and there aren’t any surprises.

-If the claim process with your insurance company left you feeling worse than when you got into the accident, start comparing insurance companies with an easier claim process.
+If the claim process with your insurance company left you feeling worse than when you got into the accident, start comparing car insurers with an easier claim process.